• Skip to primary navigation

 There are many factors that will affect the ultimate height, spread, and overall performance of an indoor plant:

-Many factors play into its success, including its pot size, how much light it receives, how often it gets watered…
+Many factors play into its success, including its pot size, how much light it receives, and how often it gets watered…

 …what pruning regimen it follows, and when it is replanted.